moshirfakhoury/edgetx-flightdash-widget/README.md

 - Designed for clarity, minimal clutter, and fast interpretation while flying

 Installation
 - Download the ZIP file
 - Extract the contents of the ZIP file
-- Locate the last folder named flightDash (it contains main.lua and README.txt)
+- Locate the last folder named flightDash (it contains main.lua)
 - Copy only the flightDash folder
 - Paste it into your SDCard/WIDGETS directory